vkarpov15/mastering-async-await/content/chapter4.md

 In particular, Redux makes it easy to update your React UI every time your state changes.

 So can you use async/await with Redux?
-The answer is not cut and dried.
 Redux reducers **must** be synchronous, so you cannot use an async function as a reducer.
-However, there is nothing stopping you from dispatching actions in an async function.
+However, you can dispatch actions from an async function.

 <div class="example-header-wrap"><div class="example-header">Example 4.12</div></div>